Customer Due Diligence Checklist by Industry Sector

 Politically Exposed Persons (PEPs)

-Any business relationship with a PEP triggers EDD automatically.
+Any business relationship with a PEP triggers ECDD automatically.
 This includes obtaining senior management approval before establishing or continuing the relationship, taking adequate measures to establish the source of wealth and source of funds, and conducting enhanced ongoing monitoring.

 Sanctions screening